Private Federated Frequency Estimation: Adapting to the Hardness of the Instance: Differentially Private Sketches

 \end{definition} In our case, a dataset corresponds to all participated clients (or their data), and two neighboring datasets should be regarded as two sets of clients (local data) that only differ in a single client (local data).
 The algorithm refers to all procedures before releasing the final frequency estimate, and all the intermediate computation is considered private and is not released.

+We work with \emph{central DP}, that is, server releases data in a differentially private way while clients do not release data.
 We focus on $\hcs$ as a representative algorithm.
 The DP mechanism can also be extended to the other sketching algorithms.
 Specifically, we use a DP mechanism that adds independent Gaussian noise to each entry of the sketching matrix, which is initially proposed for making $\cs$ differentially private by \citet{pagh2022improved,zhao2022differentially}.

 We provide the following theorem characterizing the trade-off between privacy and accuracy. \begin{theorem}[DP-hybrid sketch] Consider a modified Algorithm \ref{alg:hybrid-sketch}, where we add to each entry of the sketching matrix an independent Gaussian noise, $\Ncal(0, c_0\cdot \sqrt{L \log(1/\delta)} / \epsilon)$, where $c_0>0$ is a known constant.
 Suppose that $L = \log(d/p)$ and $W \ge 2$.
 Then the final output of the modified Algorithm \ref{alg:hybrid-sketch}, denoted by $(\hat f_j)_{j=1}^d$, is $(\epsilon,\delta)$-DP for $\epsilon<1$ and $\delta<0.1$.
 Moreover, with probability at most $1-p$, it holds that